 - whether the plan’s network includes your preferred doctors and hospitals

-- if the plan is highly rated for quality and patient satisfaction using the CMS star ratings system (for Part C and Part D plans)
+- if the plan is highly rated for quality and patient satisfaction using the CMS star ratings system (for Part C and prescription drug plans)

 These resources can help you get more information about Medicare in West Viriginia:

-- Helps connect you with programs to help pay for Medicare
+- PATH program: helps connect you with programs to help pay for Medicare